Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Data Leverage Framework

 \subsubsection{CDC Variants}

-Variants of CDC closely mirror variants of data strikes because CDC in a sense mirrors data strikes --- where data strikes take, CDC gives.
-Here, we discuss variants of CDC that involve giving new data to an organization, variants that involve transferring historical data, as well as the difference between coordinated and uncoordinated CDC.
+Variants of CDC closely mirror variants of data strikes because CDC in a sense is the inverse of data strikes --- where data strikes take, CDC gives.

-The easiest form of CDC is to simply start using another technology with the intention of producing useful data for the organization that operates the technology, by joining a new platform or downloading an alternative app.
-Sometimes, these CDC campaigns may also involve a data strike if a user moves from one platform to another, as is the case in abandoning Google and moving to DuckDuckGo.
-In other words, cases in which people move from one technology to another incorporate both a data strike and CDC.
+The easiest way to engage in CDC is to simply start using another technology with the intention of producing useful data for the organization that operates the technology.
+Sometimes, these CDC campaigns may also involve a data strike if a user moves from one platform to another, for example abandoning Google and moving to DuckDuckGo.

-In jurisdictions in which companies allow users to download their data in a portable and accessible manner, users could engage in CDC by making a large contribution of historical data to an organization.
-Realistically, the degree of data portability needed to engage in CDC would likely come about through data portability laws \cite{PortGDPR}.
-Many services already allow users to download or otherwise access some of their data contributions, although how useful these data downloads are to other companies remains to be seen \cite{James2020Jan}.
+In jurisdictions where data portability laws \cite{PortGDPR} require that companies allow users to download their data, users can engage in CDC by downloading data from a target organization and contributing it to the organization's competitor.
+Many services already allow users to download or otherwise access some of their data contributions, but the usefulness of currently exportable data to other companies remains to be seen \cite{James2020Jan}.

-While coordinated data strikes and data poisoning might seek to hurt a particular aspect of some system, coordinated CDC has the potential to enhance specific aspects of a technology's capabilities.
+Similarly to how coordinated data strikes and data poisoning might seek to hurt a particular aspect of a technology, coordinated CDC can enhance specific aspects of a technology's capabilities.
 In a coordinated CDC campaign, organizers might instruct participants to donate specific types of data, or organizers might seek out specific people to join a campaign, in an effort to focus on contributions towards a specific goal.
 For instance, in the recommendation context, CDC leaders might seek out comedy movies fans to contribute data to a comedy movie recommender, instead of trying to solicit data about every movie genre.
+Recommender system researchers have shown that allowing users to filter out their old data could actually improve recommendations \cite{wen2018exploring}, so CDC participants could even use filtering to further target their data contributions.